GuGuGuDove/IT5007_tutorial6/README.md

 npx react-native run-android
 ```

 As far as I know and experience, react-native got so many strange bugs that can drive you crazy and even speak F words(I did).
-If error occurs, try reinstall react-native CLI and if it still cannot work, please contact me at e0572684@u.nus.edu.
+If error occurs, try reinstall all node packages and react-native CLI.
+Keep in mind the react-native version should be **^0.66.2**!  if it still cannot work, please contact me at e0572684@u.nus.edu.
 <br>

 ---